Abhishek-jaison/weather-app-v2/README.md

 # weather_app v2
 a flutter app that is used to find the weather of a location based on the user search results.

-A new Flutter project.
+clone the REPO from git hub
+run "flutter pub get" command on the terminal run the application on your andriod emulator you are all set to go..

 ## Getting Started

-clone the REPO from git hub\n
-run "flutter pub get" command on the terminal run the application on your andriod emulator you are all set to go...
+.

 This project is a starting point for a Flutter application.